Welcome, community partners!

 Working with interns enrolled through the College of Arts & Sciences

-To get started, we recommend you read UVM’s guide to hosting an intern which will help you understand the requirements for hosting an intern through UVM and provide information about pay, best practices, and crafting an inclusive space.
+To get started, we recommend you read UVM’s guide to hosting an intern which provides information about pay, best practices, and crafting an inclusive space.

 Details for students earning credit through a College of Arts & Sciences internship course: